Achievable logoAchievable logo

 • Femoral anteversion: medial rotation of femur

-• Can can be related to medical rotation of tibia, toe in
+• Can be related to the medial rotation of the tibia, toe in

 • Femoral retroversion: lateral rotation of femur

-• Can be related to lateral rotation of tibia, toe out
+• Can be related to lateral rotation of the tibia, toe out

 • Internal tibial torsion: medial rotation of femur